GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Add signatory names
 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

+I continued my work on the SR Editor, focusing on the cell-to-cell navigation in the SR table.
+I tried to make the navigation feel more like navigating through cells in MS Excel, although it changes a bit when the cursor arrives at the date fields.
+Likewise, I also modified the behavior of the Add Employee/Load Service Record button a bit.

 ## 6/29/2023
 TO DO: